josecastillolema/aodh2sensu/README.md

 - Check the new state of the sensu alert:
 ![Screenshot 3 of the Uchiwa dashboard](https://github.com/josecastillolema/aodh2sensu/blob/master/doc/img/screenshot3.png)

-- Confirm it has dissapeared from the list of active alerts:
+- Confirm it has disappeared from the list of active alerts:
 ![Screenshot 4 of the Uchiwa dashboard](https://github.com/josecastillolema/aodh2sensu/blob/master/doc/img/screenshot4.png)